-Roundtables are self-administering groups of BC HRMA members who meet on a regular basis to discuss HR issues of mutual interest.
+Roundtables are self-administering groups of HRMA members who meet on a regular basis to discuss HR issues of mutual interest.
 The focus can be an area of practice, industry sector, or type of practice.
 Any member is welcome to submit a proposal to chair a roundtable of his/her design.

 Help at Conference

-Volunteers ensure the smooth operation of the annual BC HRMA Conference and Tradeshow.
+Volunteers ensure the smooth operation of the annual HRMA Conference and Tradeshow.
 Duties may include the set-up and monitoring of session rooms, exhibitor support, onsite registration assistance, access control and providing information and directions for conference delegates.
 Volunteers commit to 25-30 hours over the course of three days.
-BC HRMA’s Member Relations Managers select conference volunteers based on their history of volunteer contributions to BC HRMA.
+HRMA’s Member Relations Managers select conference volunteers based on their history of volunteer contributions to HRMA.
 More details will be available later this year.

 Join a Committee

-BC HRMA’s Board of Directors and committees are comprised of member volunteers with specified qualifications and experiences.
-Volunteers are selected based on recommendations from the Advisory Councils and BC HRMA staff.
+HRMA’s Board of Directors and committees are comprised of member volunteers with specified qualifications and experiences.
+Volunteers are selected based on recommendations from the Advisory Councils and HRMA staff.
 The following committees are served by volunteer members: Awards Committee, CHRP Audit Committee, CHRP Recertification Committee, Conference Steering Committee.